 - Table and order management.

-Most POS devices and software can be upgraded to incorporate online ordering.
+Most restaurant POS systems can be upgraded to incorporate online ordering.
 This will help keep orders organized and perfectly timed for pickup.

 Another Stream of Revenue